tudocomp/tudocomp/docs/Documentation.md

 executable.

 The driver uses a *registry* of compressors, which acts as the link between the driver and the library.
-The library is a fully functional stand-alone library such that third party applications can make use of the provided compressors.
+The library is a fully functional standalone library such that third party applications can make use of the provided compressors.

 ## Compressor Families